 Keep Your Short Game On Par

-Perhaps the most overlooked component of perfecting your golfing performance is the short game.
+The short game is perhaps the most overlooked component of perfecting your golfing performance.
 Practicing your putting is essential to playing your best on the links, and it can be incredibly frustrating to watch your ball sail past the hole time after time.

 Luckily, practice makes perfect, and becoming an excellent green reader and putter can significantly improve your golf game.
 Even if you’re not a pro golfer wearing a Master's jacket, you can still work on your short game and show off your skills to your friends.